pluralsh/documentation/pages/adding-new-application/plural-artifact-structure.md

 The metadata in this file informs the Plural API about the application this artifact envelopes.
-It will store its name, category and description, where it can find the icon and docs to display in the marketplace, the notes template to prompt after installation, as well as links to any upstream git repository or homepage if applicable.
+It will store its name, category and description, where it can find the icon and docs to display in the marketplace, the notes template to prompt after installation, as well as links to any upstream git repository or homepage (if applicable).

 `oauthSettings` specifies the URI format for the OIDC callback address and informs the Plural API how to setup the OIDC endpoint for your application if you use it.
 > Behind the scenes, every `plural bundle install` triggers the OIDC client creation when you answer with `yes` on the OIDC prompt.
-  This happens, because every Client needs to be created before a `plural build` which then inputs the client info into the helm chart.
+  This happens, because every client needs to be created before a `plural build` which then inputs the client info into the helm chart.

 The `private` flag controls whether the artifact's bundles are published publicly or privately on a `plural push`.
 It should be set to the same value as the `private` flag in inside the `repository.yaml`.